What is biometric authentication?

-A biometric device includes three components: a reader or scanning device, technology to convert and compare collected biometric data, and a database for storage.
+A biometric device includes three components: a reader or scanning device, technology used to convert and compare collected biometric data, and a database for storage.

 A sensor is a device that measures and captures biometric data.
 For example, it could be a fingerprint reader, voice analyzer or retina scanner.
 These devices collect data to compare to the stored information for a match.
 The software processes the biometric data and compares it to match points in the stored data.
 Most biometric data is stored in a database that is tied to a central server on which all data is housed.
-However, another method of storing biometric data is cryptographically hashing it to allow authentication to be completed without direct access to the data.
+However, another method of storing biometric data is cryptographically hashing it to allow the authentication process to be completed without direct access to the data.

 What are the use cases of biometric authentication?